KyleSeaford/FDS/README.md

 For any questions or inquiries related to this project, you can reach out to Kyle Seaford via email or GitHub.

 ## ToDo
-- [ ] help notifaction / page when button clicked (help next to settings) in help tell you how to use with link to github
 - [ ] default open on zone 1
 - [ ] save zones until clered
 - [ ] intergrate onto pi
+- [ ] make pi work with all the sensors
+- [ ] show pis data on dashboard
 - [ ] make zones more intresting

 ## improvements